codefresh-io/docs.codefresh.io/_docs/integrations/datadog.md

 Datadog is a SaaS-based monitoring and analytics platform for large-scale applications and infrastructure.
 Integrating Datadog with Codefresh allows you to leverage Codefresh to create your pipelines, and Datadog to monitor and analyze them.

-When a pipeline completes execution in Codefresh, Codefresh reports pipeline data to Datadog for viewing in Datadog's Continuous Integration (CI) Visibility interface.
+When a pipeline completes execution in Codefresh, Codefresh reports pipeline-execution data to Datadog for viewing in Datadog's Continuous Integration (CI) Visibility interface.

 For Datadog and Codefresh integration, you need:
 * An API token from your Datadog account